 The subject was depicted on number of Etruscan cinerary urns (see below) as well as Etruscan wall paintings.
 It also appears on Greek sculptures and vases, notably on the body of the "François Vase", the oldest black-figure Attic krater, circa 570-565 BC, signed by the potter Ergotimos and the painter Kleitias.
 National Archaeological Museum, Florence, Inv.
 No. 4209; Beazley Archive Database, Vase No. 300000.

-An Attic black-figure neck amphora, painted around 580 BC by the Painter of London B 76 (see above), depicts Achilles, fully armed, waiting in ambush behind a gushing fountain, in front of which Polyxene (see below) stands with a pitcher, while Troilus sits on one of two horses.
+An Attic black-figure neck amphora, painted around 580 BC by the Painter of London B 76 (see above), depicts Achilles, fully armed, waiting in ambush behind a gushing fountain, in front of which Troilus' sister Polyxene stands with a pitcher, while Troilus sits on one of two horses.
 British Museum, Inv.
 No. 97.7-21.2.
 According to one version of the myth, Polyxene was captured by Achilles and Ajax during this ambush (see below).
 This would eventually lead to the deaths of all three.

 See also other Etruscan cinerary urns with depictions of Homeric scenes below:

 Odysseus and Polyphemos (Homer part 3)

 A high relief depicting the ambush of Troilus by Achilles and Ajax